jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `reusesocket`: (starting on v0.6) Uses HAProxy `-x` command-line option to pass the listening sockets between old and new HAProxy process, allowing hitless reloads.
 This is the default option since v0.8.
 * `multibinder`: (deprecated on v0.6) Uses GitHub's [multibinder](https://github.com/github/multibinder).
 This [link](https://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/)
 describes how it works.

 ---

+## --report-node-internal-ip-address

+Sets whether the node's IP address returned in the ingress status should be the node's internal instead of the external IP address.
+Defaults to `false`.

+---